 As part of a proactive effort to address the immediate and long-term traffic needs on Bangerter Highway, UDOT will construct improvements at the intersection of Bangerter Highway and Redwood Road.
-The project will include a grade-separated interchange similar to the interchange of 7800 South and Bangerter Highway.
+The project will include a grade-separated single point urban interchange (SPUI).

 NEW TRAFFIC PATTERN THROUGH SPRING 2015

 Crews have closed some turning lanes at the Bangerter Highway and Redwood Road intersection and shifted some turn movements to a new temporary road.
 This temporary traffic switch will keep cars moving with fewer delays until project completion in spring 2015.

 Additional changes will be implemented to accompany the new traffic pattern in October 2014.
 Here is what drivers can expect: